nilbody/h2o-3/README.md

 Pre-built H2O-on-Hadoop zip files are available on the [download page](http://h2o.ai/download).
 Each Hadoop distribution version has a separate zip file in h2o-3.

-To build H2O with Hadoop support yourself, enter the following from the top-level h2o-3 directory:
+To build H2O with Hadoop support yourself, first install sphinx for python: `pip install sphinx` Then start the build by entering  the following from the top-level h2o-3 directory:

     (export BUILD_HADOOP=1; ./gradlew build -x test)
     ./gradlew dist